daos-stack/daos/utils/debug/README-gdb.md

    0x000000000040066a <+4>:     sub    $0x20,%rsp
 ```

-The `rbp` register is then used for storing the adress of the buffer:
+The `rbp` register is then used for storing the address of the buffer:

 ```GDB
    0x000000000040068b <+37>:    callq  0x400570 <malloc@plt>
    0x0000000000400690 <+42>:    mov    %rax,-0x18(%rbp)
 ```

-Thus at the instruction \<+42\>, the adress of the buffer is recorded at the following place in the
+Thus at the instruction \<+42\>, the address of the buffer is recorded at the following place in the
 buffer.

 <pre>